-Whether or not you plan to attend the Annual Meeting in person, we urge you to take the time to vote your shares.
+Whether or not you plan to attend the Annual Meeting online, we urge you to take the time to vote your shares.
+Further information about how to attend the Annual Meeting online, vote your shares online during the Annual Meeting and submit your questions online during the Annual Meeting is included in the accompanying proxy statement.